keboola/connection-docs/storage/byodb/external-buckets/index.md

 {: .image-popup}
 ![Register external data popup step 2 - Snowflake](/storage/byodb/external-buckets/figures/3-snflk.png)

+{: .alert.alert-info}
+Note: This set of permissions grants the Keboola service account read-only access to the data.

 Once you are done, click **Register Bucket**, and you can start using it.

 ### BigQuery